 How Can I Reduce Height Dysphoria?

 Suppose intrusive thoughts regarding your height constantly plague you.
-In that case, you should seek professional help from a therapist or psychologist, especially one who specializes in issues related to body dysmorphia.
+In that case, you should seek professional help from a therapist or psychologist, especially one who specializes in issues related to body dysphoria.

-If all else fails, cosmetic limb lengthening surgery is an option that can help reduce heightism.
+If all else fails, leg lengthening surgery is an option that can help reduce heightism.
 Leg lengthening surgery can be expensive, time-intensive, and comes with risks, but it’s the only way to become permanently taller in less than a year.

 As always, do your due diligence and consult with a qualified physician about your height dysphoria, but don’t give up – the newest lengthening methods have a success rate of almost 100% .
 With modern medical science and technology, you no longer have to live life shorter than you’d like…